 Without a Firewall in place, any network that’s connected to the Internet is essentially wide open to anyone who is a little tech savvy and seeks to exploit LAN resources or access your network’s sensitive information.

-A stateful firewall is a kind of that keeps track and monitors the state of active network connections while analyzing incoming traffic and looking for potential traffic and data risks.
-This firewall is situated at Layers 3 and 4 of the model.
+that keeps track and monitors the state of active network connections while analyzing incoming traffic and looking for potential traffic and data risks.
+This firewall is situated at Layers 3 and 4 of the

 A Packet Filtering Firewall is the most basic type of firewall that controls data flow to and from a network.
 It is a network security solution that allows network packets to move across between networks and controls their flow using a set of user-defined rules, IP addresses, ports, and protocols.